Stacy Searels: Texas

 During his first season at Texas, Searels helped the Longhorns rank 21st nationally and third in the Big 12 with 210.4 rushing yards per game.

 In 2012, the offensive line, which was without a senior starter, allowed the opposition to post just 4.1 tackles for loss per game, which ranked tied for third in the country.

 In 2013, his final season at Texas, Searels’ line enabled the Longhorns to finish 36th in the country in rushing offense and 17th in sacks allowed per game.
 Trey Hopkins was named first-team All-Big 12, while Donald Hawkins secured a spot on the second team.

 Virginia Tech

 On January 22, 2014, Frank Beamer named Searels the Offensive Line coach at Virginia Tech.

 Miami

 On January 2, 2016, University of Miami football head coach Mark Richt named Searels as the Hurricanes’ offensive line coach for the start of the 2016 campaign.
 Miami’s offensive line played a key role in running back Mark Walton becoming just the 11th 1,000-yard rusher in Miami history in 2016.

 North Carolina

 On January 9, 2019, Searels was announced as the new offensive line coach at North Carolina.
 He left Chapel Hill to return to Georgia a day prior to the start of the Tar Heels' spring practice session in February 2022.

 Return to Georgia

 On February 28, 2022, it was reported that Searels would leave North Carolina to return to Georgia as offensive line coach, replacing Matt Luke, who resigned to spend more time with family.
-He won his first championship as a coach with Georgia when they defeated TCU in the National Championship.